-Underclocking can greatly effect your device’s battery life.
+Underclocking can greatly affect your device’s battery life.
 As mentioned, underclocking is only helpful if you’re not a game freak and don’t use your device that much.
-In that scenario you should probably underclock your device and restrict it’s CPU to a suitable low speed.
+In that scenario, you should probably underclock your device and restrict its CPU to a suitable low speed.

 Is Underclocking Safe?